Corporacion-Empresarial-Altra-R-D/cjsonrs/crates/cjsonrs/README.md

   information.
 - `std` - Enables the use of `std` types.
 Disabling this feature will make the crate `no_std` compatible.
 Note that `alloc` is still required.
+- `alloc` - Enables the use of the `alloc` crate.
+This option is ignored if the `std` feature is enabled.
 - `serde` - Implements serialize and deserialize traits for all CJson types.
 It also enables the `serde` module.
 See the serde example for more information.